Meth: Why Is It So Alluring to So Many Queer Men?

-Even in the new millennium, meth has asserted itself as a dominant force within the gay community.
-The rise of gay dating websites and mobile social apps has made it easier than ever for American meth users to find others interested in chemsex and “Party and Play” or “PNP” subcultures (that is, the consumption of meth and other drugs before prolonged, and often condomless, sex).
+Even in the new millennium, meth has asserted itself as a dominant force within the queer community.
+The rise of queer dating websites and mobile social apps has made it easier than ever for American meth users to find others interested in chemsex and “Party and Play” or “PNP” subcultures (that is, the consumption of meth and other drugs before prolonged, and often condomless, sex).

 Meth is inexpensive and incredibly potent